cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

      - so CloudFront requires HTTPS for some objects, but not for others

 2. The configuration steps depend on <font color=red> the domain name using in object URLs </font>
-   - using <font color=blue> the domain name that CloudFront assigned </font> to your distribution
+   - using <font color=LightSlateBlue> the domain name that CloudFront assigned </font> to your distribution
      - like: `d111111abcdef8.cloudfront.net`
      - change the  <font color=red> Viewer Protocol Policy </font> setting for one or more cache behaviors to require HTTPS communication.
      - In that configuration, CloudFront provides the SSL/TLS certificate.